Pepa Bueno

 María José "Pepa" Bueno Márquez (born 1964) is a Spanish journalist.
 She was host of the well-known radio show Hoy por hoy in Cadena SER.
 In 2021, she was appointed as editor-in-chief of El País.

 Born in Badajoz, Bueno started her career as news director of the local station of Radio Nacional de España (RNE) in Extremadura and later was transferred to Aragón.
 She was also editor of Diario 16.

-In 1991 Bueno joins Televisión Española to anchor the regional news bulletin in the Territorial Center in Andalucia.
+In 1991 Bueno joined Televisión Española to anchor the regional news bulletin in the Territorial Center in Andalucia.
 Soon she was promoted to the Madrid Territorial Center.

 In September 1996, along with Jose Toledo, she began directing and anchoring the current affairs show Gente.
 She stayed there for eight years.

-In 2004, soon after Fran Llorente was hired as news director of Televisión Española, Bueno was selected to substitute Luis Mariñas in the breakfast interview program Los Desayunos de TVE, work that occupied until 2009.
+In 2004, soon after Fran Llorente was hired as news director of Televisión Española, Bueno was selected to substitute Luis Mariñas in the breakfast interview program Los Desayunos de TVE, a position she held until 2009.
 Also between 2007 appeared anchoring the news magazine Informe Semanal and the morning magazine Esta mañana.